Rollp0x/revm-trace/README.md

 - The core value of this crate lies in the `TxInspector` and its output `TxTraceOutput`, which provide detailed, structured tracing of transaction execution, asset transfers, call trees, events, and errors.
 - For custom analysis (e.g., storage slot changes, balance diffs, or other state introspection), users can run their own simulation loop, obtain `ResultAndState` from REVM, and combine it with `TxInspector` for maximum flexibility.

 ### TxInspector Highlights

 - **Comprehensive Asset Transfer Tracking**: Automatically tracks ETH and ERC20 transfers with full context.
 - **Advanced Call Tree Analysis**: Builds hierarchical call traces and pinpoints error locations.
 - **Event Log Collection**: Captures and parses all emitted events during simulation.
+- **Full Storage Slot Access History**: For every transaction and every call trace, records all storage slot reads and writes (SlotAccess), including slot address, old/new value, and access type (read/write).
+This enables:
+    - Step-by-step reconstruction of how a hacker or contract modifies storage
+    - Auditing Safe wallet transactions for unexpected or suspicious state changes
+    - Deep debugging of DeFi protocols and complex contract logic
 - **Error Investigation Tools**: Locates exact failure points in complex call chains, decodes revert reasons, and provides contract-specific error context.
 - **Performance**: Optimized for both single transaction and batch processing scenarios.